One of the most important principles on How to Draw People is:

 I hope you’ve enjoyed this post on How to Draw People.

-On a future post we will keep going and Cleaning up the lines, until then, keep practising!
+On a future post we will keep going and Cleaning up the lines, until then, keep practicing!

 Sign up to our Newsletter below and get 10 Top Tips to Improve Your Drawings!